sunface/rust-by-practice/en/src/generics-traits/advanced-traits.md

     fn get(&self) -> u8;
 }

-// A form with both a UsernameWidget and an AgeWidget struct Form {
+// A form with both a UsernameWidget and an AgeWidget. struct Form {
     username: String,
     age: u8,